Spectacular 200-mile or (NEW!) 200-kilometer routes

 There are five checkpoints along the route.
-At these checkpoints, riders can expect to find bananas, PB&J sandwiches, granola/fruit/energy bars, Hammer Gel, Sustained Energy and/or Perpetuem, Hammer HEED, Endurolytes, and many other wholesome edibles.
-Subway sandwiches will be served at the Laguna Lake Golf Club checkpoint in San Luis Obispo.
+At these checkpoints, riders can expect to find bananas, PB&J sandwiches, granola/fruit/energy bars, and many other wholesome edibles.
+Subway sandwiches (or similar) will be served at the Laguna Lake Golf Club checkpoint in San Luis Obispo.

 Planet Ultra route sheets include lots of information to help riders navigate the course.
 For example, we tell you if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
 We know that riders prefer course markings; however, many of the towns/cities/counties specifically forbid it.
 Further, your Planet Ultra staff travels to the event destination the day before to make everything happen; so we can’t mark the course in advance.
 If we have the manpower, we’ll do our best to mark the course (unless it’s forbidden by our permits, otherwise illegal, somewhere that locals would be really upset about it, or the turn is at a place that’s very obvious, like a big green highway sign).
 Our experience is that riders get lost whether the course is marked or not; and fewer riders get lost when they’re mindful of where they are on the route sheet.
 Please understand and take responsibility for navigation.